Salsomaggiore Terme

 Salsomaggiore Terme (Salsese: Sèls; Parmigiano: Sälsmagiór) is a town and comune located in the Italian province of Parma, in the region of Emilia-Romagna.
 Located at the foot of the Apennines, its warm saline waters made this a popular Spa town.

 History

 In the first half of the 19th century, during the reign of Marie Louise, Duchess of Parma, the thermal waters of Salsomaggiore became attractive to visitors for having therapeutic purposes.
 The mineral waters of Salsomaggiore belong to the bromo-iodine group salty waters.
 A hypertonic and cold water extracted from artesian wells, 800 to 1200 m deep, at a temperature of 16 C and at a density of 16° on the Baumé scale (1 degree Baumé is equivalent to approximately 11 g salt per litre).
 The main focus of the town became its baths, notably the "terme" located in the center.
+These and the hotels affiliated with the town include: